 The final class of signal cable is RG316 to carry the analog trigger information from each crate to the MCB for a global cosmic ray trigger.
-In this case the analog sum circuitry on the MCB is isolated from the local ground plane and operates at the detector reference with capacitive isolators bridging the two regions of the board to transfer threshold and trigger information.
+In this case the analog sum circuitry on the MCB is DC isolated from the OCB local ground plane and operates at the detector reference with capacitive isolators bridging the two regions of the board to transfer threshold and trigger information.
 Despite operating in the same potential region it is probably wise to add an outer braid shield to the 16 (or 8 per side) cables from the OCB to the MCB not that they would be aggressors but that the signals are low level and it is possible that some aggressor might disturb the signals enough to damage the trigger efficiency.

+A waiver to the shield connection recommendation on both ends is made here: the coaxial is only connected to the ground on the OCB side while on the MCB side, the coaxial braid is connected on an insulated ground plane used just for analog trigger circuitry.
+However, to maintain a good noise rejection in HF, capacitors are added to connect in AC the insulated analog ground plane and the MCB main ground plane which is connected to chassis and mesh-ground.
+This AC path will allow common mode HF current to flow to the ground.

 Shields:

+I fully disagree with this paragraph, and I think you still don’t understand the role of a cable shield.
+Better to remove this to avoid confusion.
+We fought many times on this aspect.
+Connecting the faraday cage with many points to the mesh ground is always better (despite ATLAS rules still specify to do it like that).

 A true shield (cf. Faraday) is connected to a reference potential at only one point.
 Nevertheless, for the case of real world, non-ideal, shields it has occasionally been observed that there are benefits to hard attaching one end of a cable shield to reference GND at one end and then using an impedance element, typically a capacitor but sometimes and inductor to connect the shield to the local reference at the other end.
 In the case of the sFGD detector cables, the sFGD crates can’t be accessed at all after the TOF detector has been installed in the basket.
 Therefore, it is probably wise to hard connect the CAT7 and RG316 outer wrap to the OCB ground plane and add the capability to the MCB design to connect the shields or wrap to the MCB local ground (or the analog sum local ground in the case of the analog sum outer wrap).